exercism/website-copy/automated-comments/go/two-fer/strings_join_used_for_concatenation.md

-Don't use `strings.Join` if the data is not of type `[]string`.
+`strings.Join` is only normally used if the data is of type `[]string`.
-Use `fmt.Sprintf` instead.
-It's a very powerful way of building up strings from multiple pieces.
+In other situations, it is normal to use `fmt.Sprintf`, which is a very powerful way of building up strings from multiple pieces.
+Could you try updating your solution to use that?